 Step 3: applications

-Speaking of, Monarch Institute’s finance and mortgage broking team are here to help you with your career ambitions.
+Monarch Institute’s finance and mortgage broking team are here to help you with your career ambitions.
 From the exclusive student Facebook page to the insider advice from trainers, your Monarch Institute qualification is more than just a piece of paper.
 It’s your foot in the door to becoming a successful finance and mortgage broker.
-Check out the study options online and enrol today!
+Check out the course here and enrol today.

 [i] ASIC Regulatory Guide 206: Credit licensing: Competence and training